Colored Khovanov-Rozansky homology for infinite braids: Introduction

-We will clarify the notion of completeness along with the definitions of the Khovanov-Rozansky complexes in \S \ref{subsec-foams} and \S \ref{subsec-HHH}.
+We will clarify the notion of a complete semi-infinite positive braid, along with the definitions of the Khovanov-Rozansky complexes, in \S \ref{subsec-foams} and \S \ref{subsec-HHH}.
 The proof of this theorem is similar to the proof of the main theorem of \cite{IW16}.
 A rough outline is as follows.
-Let $\B_\ell$ denote the finite braid consisting of the first $\ell$ crossings of $\B$. $\C{\B_{\ell,(m)}}$ can be written as a mapping cone containing $\C{\FT_{(m)}^{z(\ell)}}$ as a quotient complex, for some positive integer $z(\ell) > 0$.
+Let $\B_\ell$ denote the finite braid consisting of the first $\ell$ crossings of a semi-infinite braid word $\B$ representing $\BB$. $\C{\B_{\ell,(m)}}$ can be written as a mapping cone containing $\C{\FT_{(m)}^{z(\ell)}}$ as a quotient complex, for some positive integer $z(\ell) > 0$.
 This number $z(\ell)$ roughly counts the number of full twists present in $\B_\ell$.
 We prove that the natural projection map $F_{\ell}: \C{\B_{\ell,(m)}} \to \C{\FT_{(m)}^{z(\ell)}}$ is an isomorphism up to a certain homological degree $|F_{\ell}|_h$.
 We prove that $|F_{\ell}|_h \to \infty$ as $\ell \to \infty$ by carefully keeping track of shifts in homological degree by pulling and twisting `forks' and `ladders' through crossings.
 Unlike in the case of pulling turnbacks in Khovanov homology, these moves do not always lower the number of crossings in the diagram and so we will need some more careful combinatorics.
 The proof in the HOMFLY-PT case is almost identical, with only a few minor differences.

 Although the statement of Theorem \ref{thm-infBraidintro} is for positive semi-infinite complete braids, the results can be extended to more general infinite braids which are bi-infinite, containing a finite number of negative crossings, or non-complete.
 In the first two cases, we obtain the same complex up to a grading shift.
 In the latter case, we obtain a diagram with a finite number of crossings and multiple infinite full twists side-by-side.
 We refer the reader to \S \ref{subsec-mainResult} for more precise statements.